spress/spress.yosymfony.com/docs/developers/events-list/index.md

         // Get the absolute paths of the site (string):
         $v = $event->getSourceDir();

-        // Get the absolute paths of posts folder (string):
+        // Get the absolute path of posts folder (string):
         $v = $event->getPostsDir();

-        // Get the absolute paths of generated site folder (string):
+        // Get the absolute path of generated site folder (string):
         $v = $event->getDestinationDir();

-        // Get the absolute paths of includes folder (string):
+        // Get the absolute path of includes folder (string):
         $v = $event->getIncludesDir();

-        // Get the absolute paths of layouts folder (string):
+        // Get the absolute path of layouts folder (string):
         $v = $event->getLayoutsDir();
     });
 ```

 ## ContentEvent {#contentevent}

-Some Spress events inherit from ContentEvent.
-This is a event base for events
+Some Spress events inherits from ContentEvent.
+This is an base event for events
 related with the content.

 ```